Multimedia Journalism (MMJ)

 Prerequisites: MMJ 3153 with a grade of "C" or better; and pass proficiency review or consent of instructor.

-Description: Develop a live, in-the-field production from writing a program proposal to an actual live broadcast.
-Students determine what equipment is needed; conduct a site survey to develop a location plot for the site; determine the best location for the cameras and master control area; write a facilities request; and create scripts for the pre-parade show and the Homecoming parade broadcast.
-Students also learn proper techniques of in-the-field videography, switching (live editing), and audio.
+Description: Develop a live, in-the-field or studio production from writing a program proposal to an actual live broadcast.
+Students determine what equipment is needed; conduct a site survey to develop a location plot for the site; determine the best location for the cameras and master control area; write a facilities request; and create scripts.
+Students learn proper techniques of in-the-field or studio videography, switching (live editing), and audio.
+Homecoming parade, its pre-show and other events are required.
 Previously offered as JB 4960.
 Offered for 3 fixed credit hours, maximum of 6 credit hours.

 Credit hours: 3